 Different insurers will accept different circumstances as suitable grounds for a payout, so you should be sure to check the terms and conditions carefully and see exactly what is covered.
 For example, it would be a good idea to make sure that your insurer will accept catching COVID-19 as a reason for cancellation.

 Personal liability will cover you for any legal bills that you incur on your travels, should any happen to arise (for example if you were to injure someone by accident or damage their property).

 What are the different types of travel insurance?

 The type of cover you will need depends on a few things.

 Where you’re going: Depending on your holiday destination, you’ll either need UK cover, European cover or worldwide cover.
 Bear in mind that these are defined differently between insurers.
 For example, some companies include certain African countries in their European cover, while some do not include the United States in their worldwide cover.
 It’s always wise to read over your policy carefully before buying.

 Who you’re going with: Different plans are available for individuals, couples and families.
 Getting a couple or family plan is typically better value than getting separate insurance policies for each person individually.

 How many trips you will be making in the next year: If you’re only planning on going away once or twice, you might decide to opt for single-trip cover for each occasion.
 Any more than this and it may be worthwhile getting annual travel insurance, which will cover any trips you make over the next 12 months.

 Does it matter what I’m doing while travelling?

-Holidays based around particular activities are often covered by special travel insurance policies, which account for specific mishaps related to what it is you’re doing.
-For instance, special travel insurance policies are offered for winter sports and ski holidays.
+Holidays based around particular activities are often covered by specialist travel insurance policies, which provide protection for specific mishaps related to what you’re doing.
+For instance, travel insurance policies are available which cover winter sports and ski holidays.
 These are considered high risk activities and so aren’t usually covered by standard travel insurance policies.
 Another example would be cruise travel insurance, which would offer a payout if you were confined to your cabin for medical reasons.